top of page

 Through Responsible Technology

-GRIIT is an interdisciplinary research group, dedicated to creating equitable futures through ethical innovation in cybersecurity, AI, and inclusive technology.
+GRIIT is an interdisciplinary research network, dedicated to creating equitable futures through ethical innovation in cybersecurity, AI, and inclusive technology.

 Creating Real Change Together